-WWE Rumors: Major Update On Possibility Of Sting Vs. The UnderTaker Match
+WWE Rumors: Major Update On Possibility Of Sting Vs. The Undertaker Match

 Sting hasn’t ruled out one more match either.
 As The Inquisitr previously reported, the Hall of Famer has expressed an interest in wrestling The Undertaker.
 “The Icon” even ruled out having surgery following his career-threatening injury because he felt healthy enough to compete again someday.

-However, it remains to be seen if The Undertaker will return to action.
-As The Inquisitr previously reported, there have been backstage reports that his WrestleMania 36 could have been his last.
-However, “The Phenom” is no stranger to teasing his retirement only to return for the occasional match, so a match with Sting isn’t beyond the realm of possibility if both superstars are healthy enough to compete and open to the prospect.
+It remains to be seen if The Undertaker will return to action.
+As The Inquisitr previously reported, there have been backstage reports that his WrestleMania 36 match could have been his last.
+However, “The Phenom” is no stranger to teasing his retirement, only to return for the occasional appearance, so a match with Sting isn’t beyond the realm of possibility if both superstars are healthy enough to compete and open to the prospect.